 Likewise, when you see churches in the book of Revelation, you can’t immediately assume that these are born again Christians meeting in local churches.
-As you can see from the answer to Will the church go through the Tribulation? the body of Christ is gone during the tribulation.
+As you can see from the broadcast Does The Church Go Through The Tribulation? the body of Christ is gone during the tribulation.

 These churches are made up of tribulation saints who are called out to assemble together.
 They are not made up of born again Christians.
 There are two things you read about the saints in these churches that let you know these are tribulation saints and not church age saints.